 On September 19, 2005, Franklin D. Raines, our former Chairman and Chief Executive Officer, initiated arbitration proceedings against Fannie Mae before the American Arbitration Association.
 On April 10, 2006, the parties convened an evidentiary hearing before the arbitrator.
-The principal issue before the arbitrator was whether we were permitted to waive a requirement contained in Mr. Raines's employment agreement that he provide six months notice prior to retring.
+The principal issue before the arbitrator was whether we were permitted to waive a requirement contained in Mr. Raines's employment agreement that he provide six months notice prior to retiring.
 On April 24, 2006, the arbitrator issued a decision finding that we could not unilaterally waive the notice period, and that the effective date of Mr. Raines's retirement was June 22, 2005, rather than December 21, 2004 (his final day of active employment).
 Under the arbitrator's decision, Mr. Raines's election to receive an accelerated, lump-sum payment of a portion of his deferred compensation must now be honored.
 Moreover, we must pay Mr. Raines any salary and other compensation to which he would have been entitled had he remained employed through June 22, 2005, less any pension benefits that Mr. Raines received during that period.
 On November 7, 2006, the parties entered into a consent award, which partially resolved the issue of amounts due Mr. Raines.
 In accordance with the consent award, we paid Mr. Raines \$2.6 million on November 17, 2006.
 By agreement, final resolution of the unresolved issues was deferred until after our accounting restatement results were announced.
-On June 26, 2007, counsel for Mr. Raines ontified the arbitrator that the parties have been unable to resolve the following issues: Mr. Raines's entitlement to additional shares of common stock under our performance share plan for the three-year performance share cycle that ended in 2003; Mr. Raines' entitlement to additional compensation of approximately \$140,000.
+On June 26, 2007, counsel for Mr. Raines notified the arbitrator that the parties have been unable to resolve the following issues: Mr. Raines's entitlement to additional shares of common stock under our performance share cycles that ended in each of 2004, 2005 and 2006; and Mr. Raines' entitlement to additional compensation for the prevear performance share cycles that ended in each of 2004, 2005 and 2006; and Mr. Raines' entitlement to additional compensation of approximately \$140,000.